Joseph G. Pinten: Priesthood

-In 1912, Pinten was named vicar general of the diocese.
-Later that year Pope Pius X designated him as a domestic prelate, with the honorific title of monsignor.
-He directed the construction of Holy Family Orphan's Home in Marquette, and headed the orphanage from 1916 to 1922.
-In 1919, Pinten used his own funds to purchase the dormitory property of Northern Normal College in Marquette, Michigan.
+In 1912, Bishop Frederick Eis named Pinten as his vicar general.
+Later that year Pope Pius X designated him as a domestic prelate.
+Pinten directed the construction of Holy Family Orphan's Home in Marquette, and headed the orphanage from 1916 to 1922.
+In 1919, Pinten used his own funds to purchase the former dormitory property of Northern Normal College in Marquette, Michigan.
 Pinten then donated it to the diocese to use as a church, requiring it be named Saint Michael and that it would have a parish school.